kobeshegu/ProtoGAN/Readme.md

 You can train our ProtoGAN with your own datasets by setting the adequate path and change the corresponding resolution for your data, enjoy!

 ### Important notes
-1. Our code is heavily developed based on [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch).
+1. Our code is developed based on [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch).
 We thanks a lot for their great work.
 The code is for research only.
 2. Feel free to contact me at kobeshegu@gmail.com if you have any questions.